mikehostetler/amplify/request/readme.md

 This data will be merged (via a deep extend) with any data provided with the request.
 Data provided with the request will override data provided in the definition.

+### Data Mapping

+Data maps allow you to modify the data for an ajax request before the data is sent.
+You can use a hash to map keys or you can use a function for complete flexibility.

 ### URL substitution/routing

 You can define variables in the URL of an ajax request by wrapping the variable in curly braces, e.g., `"/user/{id}"`.